 This C handle is also made from sturdy stainless steel just like the rest two parts.
 But it has a thick layer of rubber to prevent your hand from burns while you pour hot water.
 Also, the location of the handle is such that your fingers would never get in contact with steam.
 Thus, your hands are safe with Kitchenaid KTEN20CBPR.

 2) Le Creuset Q3101-67 Enamel-on-Steel Whistling Tea kettle, 1-4/5-Quart, Cerise

-On the other hand, a fixed whistle with black heat-resistant coating can be flipped open for pouring.
-Instead of continuous whistling, you’ll hear single-tone whistler-alerts.
+On the other hand, a fixed whistle with a black heat-resistant coating can be flipped open for pouring.
+Instead of continuous whistling, you’ll hear single-tone whistler alerts.
 This indicates the water has reached a steaming hot temperature and you’re all set to make yourself a soothing cup of tea.
 Both the handle and whistle are coated with high-grade heat-resistant plastic that will not melt down easily.

 Apart from being durable, Le Creuset whistling tea kettle is highly versatile.
 So not to worry if you do not have a gas connection in your dorm as the pot sits safely on induction, electric, ceramic, and halogen heat source.
 But beware of open flames of the campfire that can blacken the beautiful enamel exterior.

 3) Hiware 1000ml Glass Teapot with Removable Infuser – Stovetop Safe Tea Kettle

 Monitor tea-making process with Hiware stovetop glass kettle.
 Yes, instead of simply boiling the water you can make cups of tea.
 The unit comes with a mesh infuser filter that can hold both loose teas or blooming teas.
 Simply add your favorite type of tea and pour the water through the mesh filter and set it on the flame.
 You’ll see the water change its color to a beautiful brown.